 The “Donnerbüchse” earned its nickname because of the loud rumbling sound it produced when traveling over tracks, a byproduct of its steel frame, which transferred vibrations and noise into the passenger compartment.
 Despite this, it was highly valued for its durability and ease of maintenance.
 Many of these cars remained in service well into the 1950s, even as more advanced railcars became available.
 Some have been preserved in railway museums and heritage railways, where they serve as reminders of Germany’s interwar and wartime rail history.

-The Cid-27 “Donnerbüchse” holds a legacy as an efficient, utilitarian coach that adapted well to the needs of a changing Germany, from civilian commuter rail to military logistics, and stands as a testament to early 20th-century advancements in steel railcar construction.
+The Personenwagen Cid-27 “Donnerbüchse” holds a legacy as an efficient, utilitarian coach that adapted well to the needs of a changing Germany, from civilian commuter rail to military logistics, and stands as a testament to early 20th-century advancements in steel railcar construction.